mgechev/angularjs-in-patterns/README.md

 instanceInjector.invoke(provider.$get, provider, undefined, servicename)
 ```

-The snippet above calls the `invoke` method with the factory method (i.e. `$get`) of given service.
+The snippet above calls the `invoke` method of `instanceInjector` with the factory method (i.e. `$get`) of given service, as first argument.
 Inside `invoke`'s body `annotate` is called with first argument the factory method.
 Annotate resolves all dependencies through the dependency injection mechanism of AngularJS.
 When all dependencies are resolved the factory method is being called: `fn.apply(self, args)`.

 If we think in terms of the UML diagram above we can call the provider a "ConcreteCreator" and the actual component, which is being created a "Product".

 ### Composite